Owen and Maddy looking up at Mr. Melancholy as the moon in I Saw the TV Glow

 Review

 The movie is very good as a piece of art, but it was painful and triggering to watch.
-Even with layers of stylization I couldn’t relate to much, it hit me far too personally.
+Even with all the layers of stylization, it hit me far too personally.

 I hesitate to recommend it.
 It’s hard for me to know how cis/het/neurotypical people would receive it.
 I’m somewhat curious about that take, but I also don’t know how it would affect me to hear it.
 I definitely don’t want to seek it out online from strangers, but friends are welcome to share.